-In short, I kinda like languages is a website with full free online introductory and basic language courses available without any need for registration or any catches!
-Our courses are made by volunteers and published after approval.
-Our current goal is having introductory courses of all the main European languages.
+In short, I kinda like languages is a website with full free introductory language courses for everyone without registration.
+Our language courses are inspired by the Socratic Method, the Michel Thomas Method, Code Academy and many others.
+They are made by volunteers and published upon approval.

 Main principles behind our courses

 - Learning step by step - we introduce new things gradually and one by one.
 We seek to firstly give you very concrete practical examples or specific rules, and then to abstract from there to larger rules and patterns.
 The alternative would be us giving you grammatical tables, endings and rules without much context, and we do not like that.